Home » Featured » Climate Warming: Knowledge not Transmitted in Romania?

 The process of mediatization made Greta Thunberg known among youngsters and middle-aged people.
 She used to be promoted on media channels and regarded as a young girl with huge aspirations.
 This positive image has the power to inspire teenagers to get involved, with the leading message being that one’s ability to make a change doesn’t revolve around the number on the cake.

-In March this year, Greta even sent a direct message to Romanian nationals, asking them to take action and to protest against „the largest operation of illegal logging“ in the country.
+In March this year, Greta even sent a direct message to Nationals of Romania, asking them to take action for climate warming and to protest against „the largest operation of illegal logging“ in the country.
 Her message had an impact, but it wasn’t as big as in other countries.

 Еven though she is known and her movement is somewhat significant in my country, it’s not significant enough in order for people to actually follow her steps and actively protect the environment.
 It’s a matter of society’s superficiality.